Processing Options

 ocr_language

-(English).
-The full list of supported languages can be found here. -
+supported languages can be found here.

 chunking_options

-: A dictionary of options for specifying chunking behavior.
-Chunking is only performed when this option is present, and default options are chosen whenchunking_options
+A dictionary of options for specifying chunking behavior.
+Chunking is only performed when this option is present, and default options are chosen when chunking_options

-is specified as{}
+is specified as {}

-: A string specifying the strategy to use to combine and split chunks.
-Valid values arecontext_rich
+A string specifying the strategy to use to combine and split chunks.
+Valid values are context_rich

 .
-The default and recommended chunker iscontext_rich
+The recommended chunker Default: "context_rich"

 context_rich